FrancesCoronel/personal-website-v3/site/content/adventures/2015-11-14-hr-devfest.md

 I was surprised by the amount of support I received from the community for the proposal and before I knew it, I had gotten the opportunity to speak for the first time at an official tech conference.

 I’ve spoken at conferences before, but never at an actual tech conference which is why victory was that much sweeter when I finally got the opportunity to do so today.
-So…
+So...

 Thanks HR DevFest.